fallahn/xygine/tutorial/part_3/readme.md

     };

 With these declared, create BallSystem.cpp in the src directory and update the CMakeLists.txt file.
-In BallSystem.cpp include the BallSystem header, as well as the xygine headers for the Transform component and Scene class.
+In BallSystem.cpp include the `BallSystem` header, as well as the xygine headers for the `Transform` component and `Scene` class.
 These classes will both be referenced by the system's process function.

-The constructor of the BallSystem requires a couple of special things.
-First the initialiser list needs to correctly initialise the base class by forwarding the reference to the MessageBus passed in through the constructor, as well as providing the typeid of the BallSystem.
-This is used internally by xygine when the Scene processes all of its systems.
+The constructor of the `BallSystem` requires a couple of special things.
+First the initialiser list needs to correctly initialise the base class by forwarding the reference to the `MessageBus` passed in through the constructor, as well as providing the typeid of the `BallSystem`.
+This is used internally by xygine when the `Scene` processes all of its systems.
 The body of the constructor is also used to set up the 'filter' by which the system decides which entities it should operate on.
-In this case we want to make sure that an entity has a Ball component and a Transform component.
+In this case we want to make sure that an entity has a `Ball` component and a `Transform` component.
 This is because the system will be modifying the position of the ball.

     BallSystem::BallSystem(xy::MessageBus& mb)
         : xy::System(mb, typeid(BallSystem))